IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ## 1 Phonetic SEGMENT            1    Phonetic;
 ```

-R Example \@ref(rexample:emuDB-addLevelDefWord} shows how a further level definition is added that will contain the orthographic word transcriptions for the words uttered in our recordings.
+The example below shows how a further level definition is added that will contain the orthographic word transcriptions for the words uttered in our recordings.
 This level will be of the type `ITEM`, meaning that elements contained within the level are sequentially ordered but do not contain any time information.

 ```r